MachOneSoftware/myvoice/src/alexa/handlers/requests/intents/README.md

 # Intent Handlers

 Your custom intent handlers will go in this folder.
 They will automatically be loaded into your skill's intent handlers when you add a file.
 Files are loaded recursively, so subfolders will also be loaded.
 To exclude a file or subdirectory from being loaded as a handler, simply prepend its name with an underscore, as in "_notAHandler.js".
+Only .js and .ts files are loaded, but index files are not loaded.

 Each handler should export an object containing a handle() function, and an optional canHandle() function.
 These are the standard functions required by the ASK SDK.
 If canHandle is not provided, the default canHandle function checks the following:

 * The request type is an IntentRequest
 * The requested intent name matches \<FileNameWithoutExtension\>Intent

 For example, the file HelloWorld.js would handle an intent called HelloWorldIntent.
 Intent name matching is not case sensitive.
+You may provide your own canHandle function if your intent needs to check other criteria.

 ## Standard Built-in Intents